program-repair/RepairThemAll/src/core/chatgpt/README.md

-We suppose you finish the basic configuration in the [README.md](https://github.com/ASSERT-KTH/llm-repair-them-all/blob/chatgpt/README.md).
+We will guide you to use ChatGPT for APR.

-Similar to Codex project, we use argparse module to set some parameters.
+Come soon.